Our primary focus is our Generative Leadership and Coaching Excellence Programs.

 Previously in his career Brian led software product development teams for over 25 years for industry leaders like Adobe, Getty Images and RealNetworks.
 As part of his responsibilities, he led a global organization that was responsible for qualifying the product readiness of his company’s flagship product.

 He is committed to creating great teams that contribute to great products and services by generating “quality conversations” using the practices of generative leadership.

-Specialist areas are leadership teams and change management (generation of vision, strategy, organisational structure and capability development, sales and sales management, lead team and organisational culture development, effective execution).
-Influencing in global (multi country, multi cultural, multi functional matrix) environments.
+Specialist areas are leadership teams and change management (generation of vision, strategy, organizational structure and capability development, sales and sales management, lead team and organizational culture development, effective execution).
+Influencing in global (multi-country, multicultural, multifunctional matrix) environments.
 Craig is extremely focused on helping teams and senior leaders develop new practices, which are directly relevant and aligned with the results they are promising to produce.
-Craig has a BA from the University of California, Davis, a Masters in Professional Management: Institute for Generative Leadership (three-year program, and is certified in in Professional Coaching by Newfield Network.
+Craig has a BA from the University of California, Davis, a Masters in Professional Management: Institute for Generative Leadership (three-year program, and is certified in Professional Coaching by Newfield Network.
 Recent clients include: Bayer, Chiquita, Cisco, Citibank, EMC, Genpact, Kraft Foods, Lafarge, NASA, Telefonica, USAID, VISA, Vodafone.

 Jan Irene Miller